325 Hagerty Hall

 - Translation Studies

-In NELC, Johanna Sellman teaches courses in Arabic language and literature, comparative literature, contemporary Arab cultures, and translation studies.
+In NELC, Johanna Sellman teaches courses in Arabic language and literature, comparative literature, literature and gender, contemporary Arab cultures, and translation studies.
+Her teaching draws on intercultural and critical pedagogy to create classroom spaces that are inclusive and vibrant.

 “The Ghosts of Exilic Belongings: Maḥmūd al-Bayyātī’s Raqṣ ʿalā al-māʾ: aḥlām waʿrah and Post-Soviet Themes in Arabic Exile Literature.
 Journal of Arabic Literature.
 Vol 47, no. 1-2, 2016, pp. 111-137.